 South Royalton, VT 05068

-- Three to five years of relevant legislative, legal, or policy experience (experience or interest in animal law or transactional law preferred);
+One to three years of relevant legislative, legal, or policy experience, including judicial clerkships (experience or interest in transactional law preferred);

-Fellowship candidates will be forwarded to the Center for Food and Agriculture by May 15.
+Fellowship candidates will be forwarded to the Center for Agriculture and Food Systems by May 15.
 Fellowship offers will be made by June 1st.
 Finalists will be expected to respond within three business days.
 Fall classes begin on August 24.

 If you have any questions about the Center for Agriculture and Food Systems Fellowship, please contact Laurie Beyranevand, CAFS Director, at email@example.com.
 For general admissions questions, please contact the admissions office at firstname.lastname@example.org.